HelioCash/gitbook-docs/welcome-start-here/faq-getting-started/getting-funds-to-polygon-matic.md

 ### Connecting to Polygon (MATIC)

-If you aren't already connected to Polygon (MATIC) in your preferred wallet and you don't know how to do that, you'll need to do that first.
+If you aren't already connected to Polygon (MATIC) in your preferred wallet, and don't know how to do that, you'll need to do that first.

-There are plenty of great guides already out there on how to set that up.
+There are plenty of great guides on how to set that up.
 Here are a few we like, depending on which wallet you're using.

 #### Metamask